atteks-za/athenkosi-portfolio/FortiGate Site-to-Site VPN/README.md

 | Diffie-Hellman group | 14 |
 | Key lifetime | 86400 seconds |

-> ⚠️ **Note on cipher choice:** DES is a legacy/weak cipher shown here as configured in this lab environment.
-For production deployments, use AES-based encryption (e.g. AES256-SHA256) instead of DES.

 Tunnel status confirmed **Up** on both ends via `VPN > IPsec Tunnels`.